 As a fertility and IVF specialist, I can provide the treatment and support you need to have a baby.

-My expertise in women’s health conditions means that I can provide the high-level expertise these patients need when trying to become pregnant, and because I am also an obstetrician, you can rest assured knowing that I’ll continue to care for you throughout your pregnancy and delivery.
+I am also an obstetrician, so you can rest assured knowing that I can continue to care for you throughout your pregnancy and delivery, if this is your preference.

 Anyone who is concerned about their fertility should see a fertility specialist.
 It’s best to get an opinion sooner rather than later – waiting too long could reduce your chances of a successful pregnancy.